whosonfirst/go-whosonfirst-tippecanoe/README.md

 #### Data for use with `whosonfirst/go-whosonfirst-spatial-pmtiles`

-To generate an MBTiles data suitable for converting to a Protomaps PMTiles database for use with the [whosonfirst/go-whosonfirst-spatial-pmtiles](https://github.com/whosonfirst/go-whosonfirst-spatial-pmtiles) package it is helpful to specify the `-require-polygons` and `-as-spr` flags.
+To generate a MBTiles database suitable for converting to a Protomaps PMTiles database for use with the [whosonfirst/go-whosonfirst-spatial-pmtiles](https://github.com/whosonfirst/go-whosonfirst-spatial-pmtiles) package it is helpful to specify the `-require-polygons` and `-as-spr` flags.
 These will exclude features that don't have a geometry of type "Polygon" or "MultiPolygon" and replace they keys and values in a feature's `properties` element with a [Standard Place Result](https://github.com/whosonfirst/go-whosonfirst-spr) instance, respectively.
 This will greatly reduce the size of the final database.

 Likewise, pass the `-pf` and `-pk` flags to `tippecanoe` to ensure no features are excluded from the MBTiles database.
 I also like to specify a fixed zoom level; 12 is usually a good balance between the number of features in a given tile and the total number of tiles.